Banjo-Kazooie (video game): Influence

-Some critics noted the importance of Banjo-Kazooies indication that Nintendo's EAD was not the only developer to pull off a first-rate 3D platformer.
-Banjo-Kazooie was also one of the most notable products of a platform-adventure trend of games that emphasized exploration, increasing abilities of the player character, and inventory management.
-It reached its zenith in the Nintendo 64 and PlayStation era, but declined to a point where they were near non-existent in the Xbox 360 and PlayStation 3 generation of gaming, outside of Nintendo's Mario series.
-Kirkhope recalled Rare getting tired of making Banjo games after Tooie, contributed by Rare's general philosophy being against sequels.
+As some critics put it, Banjo-Kazooie showed Nintendo's EAD was not the only developer to pull off a first-rate 3D platformer.
+Banjo-Kazooie was also one of the most notable products of a platform-adventure trend of games that emphasized exploration, increasing abilities of the player character, and inventory management, which peaked in the Nintendo 64 and PlayStation era.
+Kirkhope recalled Rare getting tired of making Banjo games after Tooie, contributed by Rare's general anti-sequel philosophy.

-A frequently-cited reason for the decline, which Kotaku and The Ringer have suggested, was the overwhelming amount of collectables, of which Rare's 3D platformers were particularly notorious.
-Although Kotaku and Kirkhope considered items to obtain the most excessive on Donkey Kong 64 and Banjo-Tooie, Banjo-Kazooies "charming-if-pushing-it collecting of items" was cited as an example, its success laying a collect-a-thon ground for other games in the genre to distort.
+A frequently-cited reason for the decline of the trend was the overwhelming amount of collectables, of which Rare's 3D platformers were particularly notorious.
+Although Kotaku and Kirkhope considered items to obtain the most excessive on Donkey Kong 64 and Banjo-Tooie, Banjo-Kazooies "charming-if-pushing-it collecting of items" was cited as an example.
 GamesRadar journalist Darren Jones, conversely, felt the game struck the perfect balance of collectables.
-Reviews of the 2008 XBLA port provided more reasons.
-Meghan Watt of Official Xbox Magazine argued players had less tolerance for limited lives and "endless hint-free puzzles", while IGN suggested, "Most gamers have had their fill of simple fetch and hop games and like a bit more action and drama on their consoles."
+Reviewing the 2008 XBLA port, Official Xbox Magazine argued players had less tolerance for limited lives and "endless hint-free puzzles", while IGN suggested, "Most gamers have had their fill of simple fetch and hop games and like a bit more action and drama on their consoles."